-Description of the development Development Permit for Reconfiguring a Lot (one lot into 39 lots, plus balance lot) - Stages 5A, 5B, 5C & 5D Reasons for Decision a) The surrounding character and amenity supports the scale of development proposed and it is considered a logical progression of the residential development on individual lots in the locality; b) The site is able to connect to services and infrastructure to provide an appropriate level of service consistent with the intended use and surrounding locality; c) Assessment of the development against the Gracemere Springs Local Plan Code demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; d) The proposed development does not compromise the relevant State Planning Policy 2017 or Central Queensland Regional Plan 2013 ; and On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: • Planning Regulation 2017, Schedule 12A; and
+Description of the development Development Permit for Reconfiguring a Lot (one lot into 39 lots) - Stages 7A & 7B Reasons for Decision a) The surrounding character and amenity supports the scale of development proposed and it is considered a logical progression of the residential development on individual lots in the locality; b) The site is able to connect to services and infrastructure to provide an appropriate level of service consistent with the intended use and surrounding locality; c) Assessment of the development against the Gracemere Springs Local Plan Code demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; d) The proposed development does not compromise the relevant State Planning Policy 2017 or Central Queensland Regional Plan 2013 ; and e) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
+Assessment Planning Regulation 2017, Schedule 12A; and Benchmarks • Preliminary Approval varying the effect of the Planning Scheme for a Material Change of Use for Residential Purposes (D/159-2013) - Gracemere Springs Local Plan Code.

-• Preliminary Approval varying the effect of the Planning Scheme for a Material Change of Use for Residential Purposes (D/159-2013) - Gracemere Springs Local Plan Code.
-Compliance with assessment benchmarks essed against all of the assessment benchmarks vith all of these with the exception listed below.
-Assessment Benchmark Reasons for the approval despite non- compliance with benchmark Planning Regulation Part 2, item 7 (a) (ii) 2017, Schedule 12A The proposed development does not comply with Schedule 12A, Part 2, item 7 (a) (ii) as footpaths are not constructed on at least one (1) side of all new roads.
+Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below.
+Denchimarks Assessment Benchmark Reasons for the approval despite non- compliance with benchmark Planning Regulation 2017, Schedule 12A Part 2, item 7 (a) (ii) The proposed development does not comply with Schedule 12A, Part 2, item 7 (a) (ii) as footpaths are not constructed on at least one (1) side of all new roads.
 However, the layout design of the residential estate and the provided footpaths adequately provides convenient and comfortable pedestrian movement for transport, recreation, leisure and exercise in the locality of the development.
 Furthermore, the development is consistent and provides connectivity with the footpaths proposed in the adjoining stages of the residential estate.
-Matters prescribed by State Planning Policy 20 regulation Central Queensland Reg gional Plan 2013; Planning Regulation 20 - 17.
-Schedule 12A; and The common material, being the material submitted with the application.
+Matters prescribed by regulation State Planning Policy 20 Central Queensland Reg Planning Regulation 20 gional Plan 2013; • The common material, being the material submitted with the application.